josehomero/twitter-showcase-app/README.md

 This was a fun project to make.
 It really pushed the boundaries of my understanding of working with API's.

-The most important take away for me in this project is not "am I capable of completing this project"  but "with consistency and dedication I will finish this project"
+The most important take away for me in this project is not "am I capable of completing this project"  but "with consistency and dedication I will finish this project".

 ## Author